 - 1. Arrange the oven rack in the desired position before turning broiler on. - 2.
-Center the food on a cold broiler pan.
+Center the food on cold broiler pan and grid.
 Place broiler pan in oven. - 3.
-Set the oven function selector to "Broil" or "Convection Broil". - 4.
-Set the oven temperature control knob to "Broil". - 5.
+Set the oven temperature control knob to "Broil".
+Turn on the convection fan switch if you wish to convection broil. - 4.
 Close the door.
-There is not a detent to hold the door in the open broil stop position as only closed door broiling is recommended for this range.
+There is not a detent to hold the door in the open broil stop position.
+With open door broiling the broil element does not cycle on and off.
 With closed door broiling the broil element might cycle on and off if an extended broiling time is required.
+A built-in smoke "eliminator" in the top of the oven helps reduce smoke and odors.